 Thursday, May 15, 2014–Sunday, August 10, 2014

-The exhibition features traditional bound books, drawings, and prints, as well as a range of more experimental media incorporating cut paper, wood, stone, natural specimens, sound, video, and interactive multimedia.
-Historical works are also on loan from the Beinecke Rare Book and Manuscript Library and the Lentz Collection at the Yale Peabody Museum of Natural History, including examples of early microscopes used by natural historians.
+The exhibition featured traditional bound books, drawings, and prints, as well as a range of more experimental media incorporating cut paper, wood, stone, natural specimens, sound, video, and interactive multimedia.
+Historical works were also on loan from the Beinecke Rare Book and Manuscript Library and the Lentz Collection at the Yale Peabody Museum of Natural History, including examples of early microscopes used by natural historians.

 “Of Green Leaf, Bird, and Flower”: Artists’ Books and the Natural World was organized by the Center and curated by Elisabeth Fairman, Senior Curator of Rare Books and Manuscripts.
 The accompanying book, designed to evoke an early naturalist’s field guide, was published by the Center in association with Yale University Press.